-- visit by Head of Inclusion department

-- Produce an assessment of educational need (Head of Inclusion) REPORT (referring to medical reports and information from previous educational placements)

-- MEETING WITH PANEL
+- Produce an assessment of educational need (Head of Inclusion) REPORT (referring to medical reports and information from previous educational placements) - MEETING WITH PANEL

 Wave 2 Wave 3

 If student's needs are beyond the capacity of Wave 1 Quality First Teaching, discussion to take place regarding LSA provision in Wave 2 / 3.
 To be reviewed every term.
 Appropriate paper work and processes to be explained to parents